-&lt;sup>36 The mission variables are Mission, Enemy, Terrain and weather, Troops and support available, Time available, and Civil considerations.
+37 The mission variables are Mission, Enemy, Terrain and Weather, Troops and Support Available, Time Available, and Civil Considerations.
 They can be remembered using the acronym METT-TC.

-&lt;sup>37 Civil considerations include Areas, Structures, Capabilities, Organizations, People, and Events.
+38 Civil considerations include Areas, Structures, Capabilities, Organizations, People, and Events.
 They can be remembered using the acronym ASCOPE.